domino-team/docs/pi/index.md

 #Using Domino Pi

 When you see LEDS (WAN, WLAN) lights up, your Domino has been boot up.
 Now using a browser (use Firefox or Chrome) to visit [http://domino.local/](http://domino.local/), you will be able to get access the WebUi of Domino.

+Please visit [this page](pi/using.html) to get more details on how to use the Domino Pi WebUi.